lincolnlychan/How-to-find-the-only-Rainbow-Eucalyptus-in-Hong-Kong/README.md

+## How to find the only Rainbow Eucalyptus or Eucalyptus deglupta tree in Hong Kong?
 #### by [Lincoln Chan](https://www.linkedin.com/in/lincoln-chan-0a5a60346/)
 Rainbow Eucalyptus or Eucalyptus deglupta tree can be found near the only bridge and Artificial Waterfall in Inspiration Lake Recreation Centre, Hong Kong.